 PLS - tailored, flexible picosecond light impulse sources

-UV-B module for plant growing
+UV-B module for plant growth lighting

 This module allows the irradiation of a defined area with UV-B light of specific wavelength.
 UV-B LEDs offer a narrow emission spectrum, and their peak-wavelength can be tailored to ideally match the effective spectrum.
 This UV-B module can, for example, be used to optimize the biosynthesis of specific natural plant substances.
 It can additionally be supplemented with red and blue LEDs - their irradiation intensity can be adjusted indepently from each other.
 This setup ensures an optimum test procedure of LED lighting used in plant growth research.

 UV-C module for fluid disinfection in flow